- What is asylum?

 At Manchester Immigration Lawyers we can offer urgent, fast and comprehensible advice for all your asylum issues.
 Our immigration lawyers can meet with you immediately to provide you with asylum help wherever you are.

+The asylum system can be complex, but our lawyers can help.
 Our services include high-quality translation services and thorough document checks.
 One of our lawyers will work with you to complete you asylum application, ensuring you have all the required documents and that your application has been completed to a high-standard before submitting it.
 He/she will also prepare a Letter of Representation, this is a cover letter that will contain details of your case as well as citing immigration laws that support your asylum claim.
 We will also liaise with the Home Office while your application is being processed.

 We understand the urgency involved with claiming asylum.
 Our lawyers will work quickly and efficiently, ensuring your chances of success are maximized.